Ataxia Stem Cell Treatment

 By helping to target some of these underlying causes, stem cell therapy has the potential to not only slow down the condition but to actually support real recovery of movement and coordination.

-Benefits of Ataxia Stem Cell Therapy
+Benefits of Ataxia Stem Cell Treatment

-• Improved Balance and Gait: Many patients report a feeling of greater stability when standing or walking, with less falling and the need for walking aids.
+- Improved Balance and Gait: Many patients report a feeling of greater stability when standing or walking, with less falling and the need for walking aids.

-• Improved Dexterity and Hand Use: Activities that involve fine motor skills, such as writing or eating, may become easier.
+- Improved Dexterity and Hand Use: Activities that involve fine motor skills, such as writing or eating, may become easier.

-• Speech Clarity: Patients may be able to regain more control over the muscles involved in speech, making it easier for them to be understood.
+- Speech Clarity: Patients may be able to regain more control over the muscles involved in speech, making it easier for them to be understood.

-• Slower Disease Progression: By protecting and supporting the health of the cerebellum, stem cell therapy can help to slow the worsening of symptoms.
+- Slower Disease Progression: By protecting and supporting the health of the cerebellum, stem cell therapy can help to slow the worsening of symptoms.

-• Reduced Fatigue: When movement requires less physical effort, energy levels and stamina improve.
+- Reduced Fatigue: When movement requires less physical effort, energy levels and stamina improve.

-• Enhanced Quality of Life: With better mobility and independence, many patients report improved mood and the ability to participate more fully in daily activities.
+- Enhanced Quality of Life: With better mobility and independence, many patients report improved mood and the ability to participate more fully in daily activities.

 The ViviStem Approach to Ataxia Therapy

-Here’s what you can expect from our ataxia stem cell therapy:
+Here’s what you can expect:

 Tailored Plans